Glasgow Govan (Scottish Parliament constituency): Constituency boundaries and council areas

 The Holyrood constituency covered a western portion of the Glasgow City council and small western portion of Renfrewshire Council.

 Glasgow Govan was south of the Kelvin constituency, west of Shettleston and north of Cathcart and Pollok, which were all entirely within the city area.

 Boundary review

 Following the First Periodic review into constituencies of the Scottish Parliament for the 2011 election, the Boundary Commission for Scotland recommended the abolition of the Glasgow Govan constituency.
 The seat created is known as Glasgow Southside formed by the combination of Southside Central, and Pollokshields wards with the addition of the eastern half of the Govan division.

 Member of the Scottish Parliament

-The First Minister, Nicola Sturgeon, represented the constituency from the 2007 election.
+The former First Minister, Nicola Sturgeon, represented the constituency from the 2007 election.
 She was previously an MSP for the Glasgow regional list from 1999 to 2007, during which time she was Leader of the Opposition at Holyrood from 2004 to 2007.